GrizzHacks/Beginners-Portal/InfoPage/README.md

 - [`transform-style: x`](https://www.w3schools.com/cssref/css3_pr_transform-style.asp): This attribute specifies how nested elements (in this case the h1 elements) are rendered in 3D space.
 Check out the associated link for a demo.
 > transform-style MUST be used with the transform property.
 - [`position: x`](https://www.w3schools.com/cssref/pr_class_position.asp): This attribute is a bit complex.
 Position doesn't position things in the terms of left or right, but rather in terms of page flow.
 [This website gives an auxiliary explaination](https://developer.mozilla.org/en-US/docs/Web/CSS/position)
 - What does it mean when we see two id selectors seperate by a comma?
-By doing this, we are able to apply all attributes within the block to elements possessing either id (i.e. the attributes are shared among both ids).
+By doing this, we are able to apply all properties within the block to elements possessing either id (i.e. the properties are shared among both ids).
 > Later on, you'll see two ids not seperated by a comma.
-This means that the second id will only be styled by the attributes when it is nested under the first id.(If you hover over the text `#flip-card:hover #tribute-link`, you'll see what I mean).
+This means that the second id will only be styled by the properties when it is nested under the first id.(If you hover over the text `#flip-card:hover #tribute-link`, you'll see what I mean).
 - [`backface-visibility:x`](https://developer.mozilla.org/en-US/docs/Web/CSS/backface-visibility): This property is applicable when an element is rotated in 3D space.
 What we consider to be the back of the flip-card can be either hidden or visible, depending on what the attribute is set to.
 - [`transform: x`](https://developer.mozilla.org/en-US/docs/Web/CSS/transform): Setting this property a certain way allows us to rotate, scale, skew, or translate an element.
 > In our version, we tell the webpage to rotate our element around the X-axis 180 degrees.
-- See where we write `#flip-card:hover`? `:hover` is known as a selector, and makes sure that certain attributes are only triggered when an element is moused over.
+- See where we write `#flip-card:hover`? `:hover` is known as a selector, and makes sure that certain properties are only triggered when an element is moused over.
 [There are a number of other selectors, detailed here.](https://www.w3schools.com/cssref/css_selectors.asp)

 It's a bit hard to see this as a flip-card, so do your best and style your flip card.
 If you get stuck, or want to see how I did it, look at my style.css file.